Wong Nai Chung Road

-Wong Nai Chung Road (Chinese: 黃泥涌道) is a major road in Happy Valley, Hong Kong.
-It is a U-shaped road that encircles the southern and eastern sides of the Happy Valley Racecourse.
+Wong Nai Chung Road is a major road in Happy Valley, Hong Kong.
+It is a U-shaped road that encircles the southern, western and eastern sides of the Happy Valley Racecourse.

 Location

 Wong Nai Chung Road starts northeast at the junction with Leighton Road, then turns southward and meets Blue Pool Road at the southern residential area of the valley.
 It turns westward to Hong Kong Sanatorium & Hospital and then northwest to meet Morrison Hill Road and Queen's Road East and under the Wong Nai Chung Gap Flyover.

 The western side of the road on the west of the valley forms part of the eastern limits of the City of Victoria.